So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 - Keys shift around as you walk

 If this loose key situation annoys you, you’re not alone.
-Since guys don’t typically carry bags, we keep our stuff in our pockets.
+Guys don’t typically carry bags; we keep stuff in our pockets.

-And if the stuff in our pockets is causing discomfort throughout the day, it can be super annoying (even if it’s just mild discomfort).
+And if the things in our pockets cause discomfort throughout the day, it can be super annoying (even if it’s just mild discomfort).

-The solution, of course, is to use a key organizer to “tame” your key situation and make them easier to carry around all day.
+The solution, of course, is to use a key organizer to “tame” your key situation and make it easier to carry around all day.

-Now, there are many different key organizers available for purchase online.
-Some are made from brands that specialize in accessories and EDC, while other are made by companies that focus specifically on key organization.
+Now, many different key organizers are available for purchase online.
+Some brands that make organizers specialize in accessories and EDC.
+Other brands focus specifically on key organization.

-Since I’m extremely particular about my EDC and possible a bit obsessive about organization, I decided to get to the bottom of this, once and for all.
+Since I’m incredibly particular about my EDC and possibly a bit obsessive about organization, I decided to get to the bottom of this once and for all.

 My plan went as follows: